pantuza/panfiles/README.md

 This project is basically my 'dotfiles'.
 The difference from others, I guess, is that it is entirely ruled by makefiles and shell scripts.
 So, when I install a new Linux machine it is just necessary to run ```make install``` and all of my environment is ready, configured, up and running.
 When the machine is a server I run ```make server```.
 It is all about automation!

-### What is included
+### What is included?

 The project has scripts to install and configure the following tools/services:

 - bash -------- bashrc, alias and bash helpers
 - cuda -------- Makefile to install cuda development environment
 - git ----------- Installation and gitconfig template
-- irc ----------- Install configuration files for irrsi irc client
+- irc ----------- Install configuration files for irssi irc client
 - js ------------ Javascript packages dependencies
 - make ------- Generic Makefile for C development
 - mutt -------- Mutt mail client configuration files and signature